-Protecting the elderly is one of General Caldwell's top priorities.
+Protecting the elderly is one of the Attorney General's top priorities.
 Learn ways to help our senior citizens and keep them safe.
 If con-artists were to profile their victims, there's a good chance those victims would be age 65 and up.

 According to national statistics, people over 65 constitute only 12 percent of the population, but they make up 30 percent of scam victims.
 Through publications, community fairs, and presentations to various groups, the Attorney General's Consumer Protection Section

 is committed to protecting Louisiana Senior Citizens from becoming victims of fraud.

 Con-artists are very convincing.
 It is probably a scam if: